Linguists can work with a term base (TB) only if it is assigned to the job by a Project Manager.

 - An asterisk notifies users about a note attached to the term or about usage information.

-Creating a New Term in the Memsource Editors
+Creating a New Term in the Memsource Editor

-In order to create a new term in the Memsource Editors, click Tools and Add Term.
+In order to create a new term in the Memsource Editor, click Tools and Add Term.
 You can also use the keyboard shortcuts (Ctrl+T in the Desktop Editor, Alt+T in the Web editor) to open the New Term window.
 To close the window without adding a new term, click into the window and press Esc key on your keyboard.

 Hint: Selecting a word in a segment and then hitting the shortcut keys will insert the highlighted word into the source or target of the New Term window.

 - Preferred (shown if two different target terms are entered for an identical source term within a TB)